 Due and Payable Timeline: How long do I or my children have, to pay off the reverse mortgage loan balance?

-Please contact me for additional detailed information on this most important event.
-I can mail or email you an accurate guide outlining the facts of repayment.
+Please contact me for additional detailed information on this most important event so that I can explain the facts of repayment.

 Unlike a traditional mortgage, the loan is not due until the borrower no longer occupies their home as their primary residence.
 As a non-recourse loan there is no personal liability, the loan is only repaid from the property, not from other assets.
 If the home is sold for more than the loan balance the borrower or estate keeps the difference.
 The reverse mortgage does not automatically become property of the lender or bank nor do they automatically start foreclosure.
 Foreclosure is the last resort HUD and the loan servicers want to take.

 Obviously it is nearly impossible to repay the loan the day it becomes due (the date of death or moving out of the home or not abiding by the terms).
 But there are some important details that need to be addressed immediately.
 HUD’s requirements which the lender’s servicer must follow, are very strict when it comes to satisfying the reverse mortgage repayment.
 Servicers are the companies or departments which have mailed the monthly statements, released the line of credit funds or monthly payments, etc. during the term of the loan.
 The servicer is the first line of communication when the loan comes due and payable.

 Communication, communication, communication and more communication with the servicer is of the utmost important when a reverse mortgage borrower is no longer in their home.
 The borrower or their estate must communicate inside of those first 30 days, contacting the servicer so they can make use of the maximum time allowed by HUD for satisfying the loan.
 Following is an outline of the steps that must be taken when the reverse mortgage becomes due and payable.
 For additional information please contact me.